GanadiniAkshay/LUISTrainer/README.md

 #### Usage
 1. Setup Config
-   * Add your subscription_key in config.json (subscription key for LUIS.
-You can find your's [here] (https://www.luis.ai/Home/UserSettings)
+   * Add your subscription_key in config.json (Programmatic key for LUIS.
+You can find your's [here] (https://www.luis.ai/user/settings)
    * Add your App Name, App Description and appID.
 (LUIS app name and appId)
      If it's a new app and you don't have an id, put appId as **None**